LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/unit-testing/tdd-example.rst

 TDD in Action
 =============

-..
-TODO: Replace this repl.it

-`Fork our starter code repl.it <https://repl.it/@launchcode/Transmission-processor-TDD-starter>`_
+`Fork our starter code repl.it <https://repl.it/@launchcode/Transmission-processor-TDD-starter-Expectations>`_
 and follow along as we implement a project using TDD.

 We need to write a Node module to process transmissions from the